 Burr vs Blade

 The way beans are crushed inside a coffee grinder will either be a burr or a blade.
 A blade coffee grinder does not offer a size adjustment option and is not able to grind evenly.
 But the good thing here is that blade grinders are quick and cheap.
-So if you prefer saving money over the taste of coffee then a blade grinder is what you should be going for.
+So if you prefer saving money over the taste of coffee, then a blade grinder is what you should be going for.

 Stainless-steel vs Ceramic

 The burr inside a coffee grinder can be either ceramic or stainless steel.
 Both are good in their own way, but those with ceramic burr may cost a bit higher.
-The thing is that ceramic burr will work for longer, its sharpness will not fade and it does not get heated during the process, as a result the flavor, oil and aroma are totally preserved.
-Steel burrs on the other side are durable as well and are much sharper compared to ceramic (initially), but it dulls with time.
-And steel gets heated during the process which somehow spoils the oils and flavor of coffee a little bit.
+The thing is that ceramic burr will work for longer, its sharpness will not fade, and it does not get heated during the process.
+As a result, the flavor, oil, and aroma are totally preserved.
+Steel burrs, on the other side, are durable as well and are much sharper compared to ceramic (initially), but it dulls with time.
+And steel gets heated during the process, which somehow spoils the oils and flavor of coffee a little bit.

 One important thing which a grinder for French press must-have is the grind size control.
 This feature, no doubt, takes the price higher but is useful.
-You will have to change the grind size every now and then for reasons like changing coffee beans or maybe using a different brewing method.
+You will have to change the grind size every now and then for reasons like changing coffee beans or using a different brewing method.
 If this feature is absent, you will be stuck to a single grind size forever.